fastmcp-me/terminal-control-mcp/README.md

 # Interactive Automation MCP Server

-A modern FastMCP-based server that enables Claude Code to perform expect/pexpect-style automation for interactive programs.
-Built with the latest MCP Python SDK 1.12.0, this server provides intelligent automation for programs that require user interaction, such as SSH sessions, database connections, interactive installers, and debugging workflows.
+A modern FastMCP-based server that enables Claude Code to control ANY terminal programs through agent-directed automation.
+Built with the latest MCP Python SDK 1.12.0, this server provides intelligent terminal session management for all types of commands - from simple utilities like `ls` and `git status` to complex interactive programs like SSH sessions, database connections, interactive installers, and debugging workflows.

 ## ✨ Features